 Here are just a few of the most well-known types:

-- A standard or plain-vanilla credit card has no extra perks or benefits, but may offer a low interest rate to attract customers.
+- A standard credit card has no extra perks or benefits but may offer a low-interest rate to attract customers.

-- A balance transfer credit card offers an introductory interest rate and sometimes a low fee on balance transfers.
+- A balance transfer credit card offers an introductory balance transfer interest rate and sometimes a low fee on balance transfers.

 - A rewards credit card pays rewards on the purchases you make.

-- A premium credit card has lots of perks and benefits like concierge services, sometimes for a higher annual fee.
+- A premium credit card has lots of perks and benefits, such as concierge services, usually for a higher annual fee.

-- A secured credit card requires you to make a deposit against the balance and is a good option for rebuilding bad credit.
+- A secured credit card requires you to make a security deposit against the credit limit and is easier to be approved for when you have bad credit.

-Some credit cards do not have a present spending limit, but instead allows you to spend an amount it thinks you can pay off based on your income, credit history and spending factors.
-The spending limit isn't set in stone and can change from month to month based on your purchasing and payment habits.
+Some credit cards don't have a preset spending limit but instead allow you to spend an amount the credit card issuer believes you can pay off based on a few factors like your income, credit history, and spending factors.
+The spending limit isn't set in stone and can change from month to month, based on your purchasing and payment habits.

-The balance on your credit card at any given time is the total amount you owe including purchases, finance charges, and fees.
-The higher your credit card balance, the lower the available credit you have to make additional purchases.
+The balance on your credit card at any given time is the total amount you owe, including purchases, finance charges, and fees.
+The higher your credit card balance, the lower the available credit you have remaining for making additional purchases.
 Higher balances raise your credit utilization and lower your credit score.

-You can check your most recent credit card balance online or by calling your credit card customer service via the number on the back of your credit card.
+You can check your current credit card balance online or by calling your credit card customer service via the number on the back of your credit card.

-The annual percentage rate, or APR for short, is the interest rate applied to balances carried beyond the grace period.
-Credit cards can have different APRs for different types of balances, e.g. balance transfers or purchases.
-Balance transfers and cash advances often have higher APRs than for purchases.
+The annual percentage rate (APR) is the interest rate applied to any balance you carry past the grace period.
+Credit cards can have different APRs for different types of balances, such as balance transfers or purchases.
+Balance transfers and cash advances often have higher APRs than purchases.